 Vanguard LifeStrategy: the bad

-If your fund is more than 60% invested in bonds and cash at any point during its accounting year then its distributions count as interest payments – not as dividends.
+Another snag: if your fund is more than 60% invested in bonds and cash at any point during its accounting year then its distributions count as interest payments – not as dividends.

-Interest payments are taxed at a higher rate than dividends, so beware if you hold LifeStrategy 20% (and potentially LifeStrategy 40%) outside of your ISA and SIPP tax shelters.
+Interest payments are taxed at a higher rate than dividends.
+So beware if you hold LifeStrategy 20% (and potentially LifeStrategy 40%) outside of your ISA and SIPP tax shelters.

-Note: This is a general issue with bond fund taxation .
+Note: this is a general issue with bond fund taxation .
 It’s not Vanguard-specific.

 Vanguard LifeStrategy: the indifferent

 Multi-asset funds like LifeStrategy work by holding individual funds within a single ‘fund-of-funds’ wrapper.
-It is slightly cheaper to hold the underlying funds separately; with LifeStrategy you pay a small OCF premium for the convenience of buying in bulk.
+It is slightly cheaper to hold the underlying funds separately.
+With LifeStrategy you pay a small OCF premium for the convenience of buying in bulk.

 See how rival funds-of-funds stack up.